The Perfecting of Howard Roark

 Roark’s transformation enters a final phase when he sees Cortlandt.
 He realizes that helping Keating those many times was a bad idea and that he should not have done so.
 More importantly, Roark decides he will no longer just mind his own business and do his work in the world.
 He will demonstrate to his fellow men that they have no claim upon him.
 This he does by dynamiting Cortlandt and speaking out at his trial.
 Because he has thought about individualism and collectivism both in politics and in men’s souls, he is now able to offer a verbal, conceptual defense of his actions and to win an acquittal.

 Last is his interview with Wynand about commissioning the Wynand Building.
 Observe what we might call the “inner arc” of the novel.
 The “outer arc” spans Roark going from the pinnacle out in nature to the pinnacle he has made in the city, the very first to the very last scene in the novel.
-There is thematic development there, as I pointed out in "Man and Nature in The Fountainhead," but there really is no character development.
-Roark goes from being a young god to being a mature god.
+There is thematic development there, as I pointed out in "Man and Nature in The Fountainhead."
+The character development mirrors the character development, as Roark goes from being naked, in a nature he has not made, and alone, to being clothed, in an environment he has created, and with another human being.
+This transformation is a summary of the change Roark undergoes in the novel.

 The inner arc stretches from the early but not first scenes of the novel after the tableau on the cliff, in which we learn that Roark does not care what people think and has made no friends in college, to the next-to-last scene in the novel, in which he goes to Wynand’s office hoping to renew their friendship.
 On the elevator up to Wynand’s office, Roark, in a last burst of naivety, feels relief at the thought of the end of the special kind of pain he has felt over Wynand.
 But his hope is dashed at the sight of the composed ruin of a man he meets there.
 He accedes to the charade of formality that Wynand requests, in order not to shatter Wynand’s fragile control.